allegheny-college-art-387-spring-2020/realized-structure-1/README.md

 >
 > Lisa Robertson, "Playing House: A Brief Account of the Idea of the Shack"

-Of course, Robertson is speaking directly to Bachelard on the same oneiric plane that our readings from The Poetics of Space describe.
+Of course, Robertson is speaking directly to Bachelard on the same oneiric plane that our reading from _The Poetics of Space_ describes.
 As such, your task is to create a "notional" reconstruction of a living place from "daydream" or your past.

 ### Supporting readings